 Tom has recently acted in significant, high-value litigation as part of larger legal teams, both at first instance and in the Court of Appeal.
-He also appears in his own right in the High Court and County Court as well as before professional regulatory panels (including the Regulatory Decisions Committee of the FCA).
+He also appears in his own right in the High Court and County Court as well as before professional regulatory panels.
 He has extensive experience of trial advocacy, including the cross-examination of a variety of witnesses, and as a sole advocate his opponents frequently include more senior practitioners.
 Tom was appointed as Junior Counsel to the Crown (Attorney General’s B Panel) in June 2016.

-Further details of Tom’s practice areas can be found via the links on the left-hand side of this page.
+Further details of Tom’s practice areas can be found via the links at the bottom of this page.
 Recent highlights include:

-- Representing one of seven defendants to an ongoing claim for unlawful means conspiracy arising out of the alleged misappropriation of by-products from the steel manufacturing process at a plant in South Wales.
+- Celsa v Benson & ors (2018): representing one of seven defendants to a claim by the UK’s largest steel manufacturer for unlawful means conspiracy arising out of the alleged misappropriation of hundreds of tonnes of by-products from the steel manufacturing process at a plant in South Wales.
+Settled on confidential terms.